selsamman/proxily-doc/docs/Features/concurrent.md

 * Previous values can be specifically requested for the benefit of the on-screen version of the component by using a new ```getDeferredValue``` function.

-Branching is intended to be used with React's native setState or by passing values through component props or contexts.
+This state "branching" is intended to be used with React's native setState or by passing values through component props or contexts.
 Proxily provides mechanisms to achieve this functionality with observable state.

 ## Transitions